On lacunary statistically quasi-Cauchy sequences: Lacunary statistically ward continuity

+In \cite{CakalliSequentialdefinitionsofconnectedness}, a non-empty subset $E$ of $\textbf{R}$ is called {\em $G$-sequentially connected} if there are no non-empty and disjoint $G$-sequentially closed subsets $U$ and $V$ such that $A\subseteq U\bigcup V$, and $A\cap U$ and $A\cap V$ are non-empty (see also \cite{CakalliandMucukOnconnectednessviaasequentialmethod}).
+As far as $G$-sequentially connectedness is considered, we see that lacunary sequentially continuous image of any lacunary sequentially connected subset of $\textbf{R}$ is lacunary sequentially connected, so lacunary sequentially continuous image of any interval is an interval.
+Furthermore taking $G=S_{\theta}$ it can be easily seen that a subset of $\textbf{R}$ is lacunary sequentially connected if and only if it is connected in the ordinary sense, and so is an interval.

+Now we give the following interesting examples which show emphasis the interest in different research areas.

+\textbf{Example 2.} Let $n$ be a positive integer.
+In a group of $n$ people, each person selects at random and simultaneously another person of the group.
+All of the selected persons are then removed from the group, leaving a random number $n_{1} < n$ of people which form a new group.
+The new group then repeats independently the selection and removal thus described, leaving $n_{2} < n_{1}$ persons, and so forth until either one person remains, or no persons remain.
+Denote by $p_n$ the probability that, at the end of this iteration initiated with a group of $n$ persons, one person remains.
+Then the sequence $\textbf{p} = (p_{1}, p_{2}, · · ·, p_{n},...)$ is a lacunary statistically quasi-Cauchy sequence, and $lim p_n$ does not exist (see also \cite{WinklerMathematicalPuzzles}).

+\textbf{Example 3.} Let $n$ be a positive integer.
+In a group of $n$ people, each person selects independently and at random one of three subgroups to which to belong, resulting in three groups with random numbers $n_{1}$, $n_{2}$, $n_{3}$ of members; $n_{1} + n_{2} + n_{3} = n$.
+Each of the subgroups is then partitioned independently in the same manner to form three sub subgroups, and so forth.
+Subgroups having no members or having only one member are removed from the process.
+Denote by $t_{n}$ the expected value of the number of iterations up to complete removal, starting initially with a group of $n$ people.
+Then the sequence $(t_{1}, \frac{t_{2}}{2}, \frac{t_{3}}{3},...,\frac{t_{k}}{k},...)$ is a bounded nonconvergent lacunary statistically quasi-Cauchy sequence (see also \cite{KeaneUnderstandingErgodicity}).

-Now we give the definition of ward compactness in the following. \begin{Def} A function defined on a subset $A$ of \textbf{R} is called lacunarily statistically ward continuous if it preserves lacunarily statistically quasi-Cauchy sequences, i.e. $(f(\alpha_{k}))$ is a lacunarily statistically quasi-Cauchy sequence whenever $(\alpha_{k})$ is. \end{Def}
+Now we state the definition of lacunary statistically ward continuity in the following. \begin{Def} A real valued function $f$ defined on a subset $E$ of $\textbf{R}$ is called lacunary statistically ward continuous on $E$ if it preserves lacunary statistically quasi-Cauchy sequences of points in $E$, i.e. $(f(\alpha_{k}))$ is a lacunary statistically quasi-Cauchy sequence whenever $(\alpha_{k})$ is a lacunary statistically quasi-Cauchy sequences of points in $E$. \end{Def}